russfeld/ksucs-hugo/content/4-shortcodes/06-static.md

 description: "(DEPRECATED) Shortcode to access Static Content"
 ---

 The `static` shortcode has been deprecated.
-All static content should be stored in the `static` folder outside of `content`, and with the `canonifyURLs` option set to `true` in the site config, they can be referenced directly at the root of the site.
+All static content should be stored in the `assets` folder outside of `content`, and with the `canonifyURLs` option set to `true` in the site config, they can be referenced directly at the root of the site.

 For example, the file at `/static/images/core-logo-on-white.svg` can be referenced using: